IanMadlenya/angularjs-stock-monitor-II/readme.md

 Change the view `./views/market.html` to list all stocks returned by `marketFeedSrvc.getMarketData()`
 `git checkout 3-add-market-screen`

-## 4. Add the items to show the users' dashboard
+## 4. Add the items to show the users' portfolio dashboard
-Add a service `userFeedService`
+Add a service `userFeedService` that will fetch the user's stock holdings/cash balance from the back-end
+Add tables in ./views/dashboard.html to list all the stocks in users' account and also, show his cash balance
+`git checkout 4-show-user-portfolio`
+## 5.